BEFORE

 It seems that if God did not allow bad events to occur, then human beings would know that God exists, and would not have the choice to do that which is good or to do that which is bad, rather the choice that they would have would be to live in heaven or live in hell.
 I am convinced that without the choice to do that which is good or to do that which is bad, human beings could not do that which is good.
 Therefore, God allows bad events to happen so that human beings will have the choice to do that which is good, so that they may do that which is good and live forever in heaven.

 This fully explains to me why God does not make his existence absolutely clear to human beings.
+I may be wrong, but this is what I strongly believe to be true.

 This also fully explains to me why God allows people to do that which is bad to those who do that which is good, and why God allows bad events to occur in the lives of those who do that which is good.